 The most efficient way to achieve your fitness goals is through effective training combined with optimal nutrition.
 As a strength athlete you may be considering a regimen of supplements that claim to help you grow bigger muscles and get more pump.
 Some of these supplements may be inefficient or ineffective, while others are simply dangerous.
-However, there are nutrients found in, whole, plant-based foods that can help to support muscle growth—and increase pump, naturally.
-Adding in whole food sources of nitric oxide, L-arginine and branched chain amino acids to your diet can help increase your potential for muscular growth and endurance.
+However, there are nutrients found in whole plant-based foods that can help to support muscle growth—and increase your pump, naturally.
+Adding in whole food sources of nitric oxide, L-arginine and branched chain amino acids to your diet can help increase your potential for improving endurance and increasing muscle growth naturally.

-Nitric oxide (NO) is a gas that is used to dilate your blood vessels—which increases blood flow, nutrient delivery to your muscles and waste removal from your muscles.
+Nitric oxide (NO) is a gas that is used to dilate your blood vessels.
+This increases blood flow and nutrient delivery to your muscles, while also increasing waste removal from your muscles.
 With increased blood flow and delivery of nutrients and oxygen to the muscle, your body can produce a better pump, with more force, when lifting weights.
 It can also aid in increased recovery time and muscle growth.
 While there is little research supporting the effects of adding a NO supplement to enhance your performance, it is plausible that adding NO-forming foods to you diet may improve muscle pump when lifting weights.

 One way to supplement NO through food is with beetroot juice.
 Beets contain nitrates and antioxidants that are beneficial on our overall health.
 The nitrates in beet juice are converted into nitric oxide which has the potential to increase blood flow.1 Consider adding beet juice to a smoothie or hydrating beverage to reap the benefits of NO on muscle pump.